Word@Work, Let God's Word energise your working day!

 1 Thessalonians 4:9-10

-Love is not a feeling but a deep desire which leads to selfless activity.
+Love is not an ecstatic feeling, but a deep desire which leads to selfless activity.
 Love urges people to give what they have, their time and energy, to bring pleasure to a loved one.
 That is true between individuals, within families and also in the family of faith.
-Paul started this letter commending the church for their reputation of turning away from idols to serve the living God (
+Paul started this letter commending the church for their reputation of turning away from idols to serve the living God (1 Thessalonians 1:9).
+Now he says that they also have a reputation for selfless, sacrificial giving to each other.

 Get On With Your Work